French Drain vs Swale: Which Is the Right Option?

 We Install French Drains

-A drainage system is vital in a region like the Dallas Fort Worth area, due to its highly porous soil conditions.
+A drainage system is vital in a region like the DFW area, due to its highly porous soil conditions.
 French drain vs land drain?
-Leave it to Align Foundation Repair to install a new French drain, or repair an existing one, to keep water from collecting around the foundation.
+Contact us at Align Foundation Repair to install a new French drain, or repair an existing one, to keep water from collecting around the foundation.